 Persistent climate change could be a source of shocks to the financial system in the years ahead.
 Disaster events such as hurricanes, wildfires, and floods could increase credit risk and credit-related expenses at the regulated entities.
 A scenario of multiple simultaneous disaster events could stress the regulated entities and their business counterparties who service mortgages and insure property.
-Natural disasters tend to disproportionally impact the affordable housing stock, and in an economic environment with the high labor and materials costs, rebuilding affordable housing would be a significant challenge.
+Natural disasters tend to disproportionally impact the affordable housing stock, and in an economic environment with high labor and materials costs, rebuilding affordable housing would be a significant challenge.

 The regulatory environment could also affect FHFA's ability to achieve its strategic goals.
-FHFA does not currently possess the power to examine important counterparties of its regulated entities, such as nonbank servicers.
+FHFA does not currently possess adequate examination powers to oversee third-party service providers.
 This could interfere with FHFA's ability to ensure the safety and soundness of the regulated entities and the resilience of the nation's mortgage markets.